International Communists of Germany: Organizational history

 The International Communists of Germany (IKD) was initially founded as the International Socialists of Germany (ISD), and were in the anti-war opposition within the Social Democratic Party of Germany (SPD).
-Within the Bremen and Hamburg district organizations, a left opposition took stand against the "Burgfriedenspolitik" – the SPD support for World War I. This current was identified as the Bremen Radical Leftists (Bremer Linksradikale) around the newspaper Bremer Bürger-Zeitung edited by Johann Knief, although their followers would be found outside Bremen as well.
+Within the Bremen and Hamburg district organizations, a left opposition took stand against the "Burgfriedenspolitik" – the Reichstag's support for World War I, which the SPD supported.
+This current was identified as the Bremen Radical Leftists (Bremer Linksradikale) around the newspaper Bremer Bürger-Zeitung edited by Johann Knief, although their followers would be found outside Bremen as well.
 They were influenced by Karl Radek and Anton Pannekoek.
 Subsequently, parts of the Bremen group advocated the thesis that one had to finally break away from the SPD and, under the influence of Knief, founded the first declared communist party in Germany on November 23, 1918, the International Communists of Germany.

 Only in 1918 the current institutionalized as a party and took its new name - the German Revolution had taken away censorship and repression.